Eastern front of the Russo-Ukrainian war (2022–present): First Ukrainian Kharkiv counteroffensive and the recapture of Mariupol and Sievierodonetsk (May–September 2022)

+On 20 May, Russian forces again shelled several villages in the Kharkiv district, including the city of Kharkiv itself, using BM-21 Grad, BM-27 Uragan and BM-30 Smerch multiple rocket launchers.
+On 21 May, the Ukrainian police confirmed the recovery of the bodies of six military officials, including a Russian colonel, in the settlement of Zolochiv.

+On 22 May, the Russian forces made minimal progress in eastern Ukraine.
+New reports confirmed that Russian troops had occupied Rubizhne in the northern Kharkiv Oblast on 19 May.
+In northern Kharkiv, Russian forces brought in reinforcements to maintain their positions on the west bank of the Seversky Donets River, instead of retreating across the river to use it as a defensive position, to prevent further Ukrainian advances north or east that could jeopardize Russian communication lines along the Izium axis.
+On 24 May, Russian forces attempted to retake Ternova in northern Kharkiv Oblast.

 On 23 May, Russian forces took control of Lyman and attacked Avdiivka.
-On 24 May, Russian forces attacked from Pospasna with the aim of cutting off Bakhmut, Lysychansk and Sievierodonetsk, gaining some ground.
-Ukrainian forces made a controlled withdrawal southwest of Pospasna to strengthen their defensive position at Bakhmut.
+On 24 May, Russian forces attacked from Popasna with the aim of cutting off Bakhmut, Lysychansk and Sievierodonetsk, gaining some ground.
+Ukrainian forces made a controlled withdrawal southwest of Popasna to strengthen their defensive position at Bakhmut.
 Russia subsequently captured Svitlodarsk.

-Around this time, Ukrainian defence adviser Yuriy Sak publicly demanded for more multiple launch rocket systems to reinforce Ukrainian artillery capabilities.
+Around this time, Ukrainian defence adviser Yuriy Sak publicly demanded more multiple launch rocket systems to reinforce Ukrainian artillery capabilities.
 On 31 May, the United States announced a military aid package that included precision rocket systems with a range of 80 km.

 After a fierce month-long battle that ruined much of the city, Russian and LPR forces captured Sievierodonetsk along the Siverskyi Donets river on 25 June.
 On the same day, the battle of Lysychansk began, which also saw a Russian victory on 2 July.
 The following day Russian and LPR forces declared full control of the entire Luhansk region.
-On 4 July, The Guardian reported that after the fall of the Luhansk oblast, that Russian invasion troops would continue their invasion into the adjacent Donetsk oblast to attack the cities of Sloviansk and Bakhmut.
+On 4 July, The Guardian reported that after the capture of the Luhansk oblast, that Russian invasion troops would continue their invasion into the adjacent Donetsk oblast to attack the cities of Sloviansk and Bakhmut.
 The Russian military declared an "operational pause" to rest and replenish front line forces in Luhansk.
 On 9 July, a Russian rocket attack on two residential buildings in Chasiv Yar killed at least 48 people.

 On 25–26 July, after Russia's operational pause concluded, Russian sources reported that the towns of Berestove, Novoluhanske, and the nearby Vuhlehirska Power Station had been captured.
 The Institute for the Study of War (ISW) suggested Ukrainian defenders likely conducted a deliberate withdrawal from the area.